AKhan243/mortgage-repayment/README.md

-# Getting Started with React Mortgage Repayment
+# Getting Started with Mortgage Repayment Calculator React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple mortgage repayment calculator calculator in React

-## Mortgage Calculator React
+## Mortgage Repayment Calculator React

-You can try out the mortgage calculator.
+You can try out the Mortgage Repayment Calculator.
 Run the following commands to start the sample app.

 ### `npm start`